ewrogers/hyper-calendar/README.md

 This project uses `prettier` and `lint-staged` to ensure the code style is preserved.

-You could add additional linting like `eslint` but I did not want to add more depenencies and clutter to this example.
+You could add additional linting like `eslint` but I did not want to add more dependencies and clutter to this example.